00078-0846-XX KYMRIAH SUS (NOVARTIS PHARMACEUTICALS CORP)

 Healthcare facility has enrolled in the Kymriah REMS and training has been given to providers on the management of cytokine release syndrome (CRS) and neurological toxicities

-Disease is ANY ONE of the following:
+Diagnosis of ANY ONE of the following:

-In second or later relapse as exhibited by ANY ONE of the following:
+Disease is refractory or in second or later relapse as exhibited by ANY ONE of the following:

 Second or greater bone marrow relapse